spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

 - Deploy Spacelift worker pools on EC2 instances with autoscaling
 - Support for both SaaS and self-hosted Spacelift deployments
+- Automatically uses the FedRAMP worker image for FedRAMP worker pools
 - Optional autoscaling based on worker pool queue length
 - Secure storage of credentials using AWS Secrets Manager
 - Support for ARM64 instances for cost optimization